GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-03_marburg_open_forest.md

 ## Some impressions of Marburg Open Forest
 To get a little more into the Marburg Open Forest mood, enjoy looking through some impressions.

-{% include gallerycollection caption = "Impressions from Marburg Open Forest."%}
+{% include gallery_collection gallery_path = "images/mof" caption = "Impressions from Marburg Open Forest." %}